LaaksonenV/ArmyLister/README.md

 Many functions may not work, if I haven't needed them yet.
 The goal of my project is to create a listing tool able to stand up with the oter tools currently available, though I don't expect to ever meet this goal.

-The code is written with Qt 5.9, and requires no additional libraries.
+The code is written with Qt 5.9 C++, and requires no additional libraries.

 To use the program, it's first neccessary to create the armydata files.
 Each is made with a different editor under the "Create" menu.
 Editors should contain information for items with special limitations and such.
 All editors create a treelist.